Vihaan3/knowledge-garden/content/Personal Knowledge Management/Soon Blog Posts.md

 	- AI: Don't get scared of complicated-looking stuff
 	- Club: Be less scared of feeling weird.
 When you're recruiting and raising interest, if you sound like you're embarrassed about your own club, that's a signal that other people would be embarrassed if they were in it too.
 - Practical reform for fixing the Undercity (Arcane specifically and not general LOL lore)
-- A list of *really* good podcast episodes on a variety of topics (essentially just a list of some of my "recently played" list; I've lucked out and have had banger after banger)
 - A short post on [[Quick Notes on Productivity|productivity]]
 - Vignettes/anecdotes on using memory systems for intuition
 	- Spaced repetition is really good for intuition